GraceWXT/scheduler/README.md

 - [x] A user is shown a status indicator while asynchronous operations are in progress.
 - [x] When the user presses the close button of the error they are returned to the Form or Show view (skipping Status and Confirm).
 - [x] The application makes API requests to load and persist data.
 We do not lose data after a browser refresh.
-- [x] When a user books or cancels an interview, all connected users see the update in their browser.
+- [x] (_Stretch_) When a user books or cancels an interview, all connected users see the update in their browser.

+## Additional Feature
+- Auto focus on the student name input field upon form rendering